On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach: Numerics

 {\bf Gaussian initial distribution}: Last, we take the initial condition as a Gaussian distribution

 with $\sigma = 0.1$ and $x_0 = 0.4$.
-Fig. \ref{Fig_Gaussian} shows the numerical results for $\delta = 1e-4$ and $\epsilon = 1e-4$.
+Fig. \ref{Fig_Gaussian} shows the numerical results for $\delta = 10^{-3}$ and $\epsilon = 10^{-3}$.
 Fig. \ref{Fig_Gaussian}(a) shows $\rho(x, t)$ for $t = 0$, $0.1$, $0.5$ and $2$, respectively, while Fig. \ref{Fig_Gaussian}(b) shows the evolution of $a(t)$ and $b(t)$ with respect to $t$.
-The evolution of discrete energy and the 1-st moment are shown in Fig. \ref{Fig_nonuniform} (c) and (d).
-Again, the numerical scheme is energy stable and 1-st moment is also a constant..
+The evolution of the discrete energy and the first moment are shown in Fig. \ref{Fig_nonuniform} (c) and (d).
+Again, the numerical scheme is energy stable and first moment is almost conserved.

-{\bf Monotonicity of $a(t)$ and $b(t)$}: A crucial assumption in proving the existence of strong solutions is $a'(t) \geq 0$ and $b'(t) \geq 0$.
-As discussed earlier, it requires that $\epsilon$ small enough.
-In this subsection, we present some numerical results show that if $\epsilon$ is not small enough, we may have $a'(t) < 0$ or $b'(t) < 0$.
-To this end, we consider the initial value